National Highway 42 (India)

 National Highway 42 (NH 42), (previously part of old National Highways 205 and 219), is a major National Highway in India, that runs in the states of Karnataka, Andhra Pradesh and Tamil Nadu.
-The northern terminal is at the National Highway 44 junction North of Anantapur inside Karnataka state and the southern terminal is at the National Highway 44 junction near Krishnagiri in Tamil Nadu.
+The northern terminal is at the National Highway 67 junction east of Ballari inside Karnataka state and the southern terminal is at a junction with National Highway 48 near Krishnagiri in Tamil Nadu.